Greg Anthony

 Gregory Carlton Anthony (born November 15, 1967) is an American former professional basketball player who is a television analyst for NBA TV and Turner Sports.
 He played 11 seasons in the National Basketball Association (NBA).
 Anthony also contributes to Yahoo!
 Sports as a college basketball analyst and serves as a co-host/analyst on SiriusXM NBA Radio.
-His son, Cole Anthony, plays for the Orlando Magic.
+His son, Cole Anthony, plays for the Milwaukee Bucks.

 Early life

 Born and raised in Las Vegas, Nevada, Anthony aspired to enter politics.
 He wanted to become Nevada's first black Senator.
-A graduate of Rancho High School in North Las Vegas, Nevada, Anthony played his freshman year of college basketball for the University of Portland where he was the WCC Freshman of the Year before transferring to the University of Nevada, Las Vegas.
+A graduate of Rancho High School in Las Vegas, Nevada, Anthony played his freshman year of college basketball for the University of Portland where he was the WCC Freshman of the Year before transferring to the University of Nevada, Las Vegas.
 In his junior season with UNLV, the Runnin' Rebels won the 1990 NCAA Championship game over Duke with Anthony starting at point guard, as UNLV blew out the Blue Devils and Christian Laettner by 30 points.
 He played almost the entire season with a broken jaw.
 He was a three-time All Big West performer and 3rd Team All America his senior season.
 This talented team was coached by Jerry Tarkanian and also included future NBA players Stacey Augmon and Larry Johnson.
 In March 2011, HBO premiered a documentary entitled Runnin' Rebels of UNLV.

 During summer breaks, Anthony worked at the World Economic Summit and on Capitol Hill as an intern to for Rep. Barbara Vucanovich.
 He also started a T-shirt and silkscreening business, Two-Hype, while attending UNLV.
 His entrepreneurial endeavor was the reason why he relinquished his athletic scholarship.
 Anthony made enough money selling T-shirts that he was able to pay for his own tuition.

 NBA career

+New York Knicks (1991–1995)

-Anthony was drafted by the New York Knicks in the first round of the 1991 NBA Draft, with the reputation of being a poor outside shooter but an excellent defender.
+Anthony was drafted by the New York Knicks with the 12th pick in the first round of the 1991 NBA draft, with the reputation of being a poor outside shooter but an excellent defender.
 He served as a point guard and defensive specialist, and typified the hard-nosed defensive reputation of Pat Riley's Knicks.
 On May 24, 1994, Anthony scored 16 points off the bench during a 100-89 Eastern Conference Finals Game 1 win over the Indiana Pacers.
-The Knicks would ultimately beat the Pacers to advance to the 1994 NBA Finals, but lose to the Houston Rockets in a hard-fought seven game series.
+The Knicks would ultimately beat the Pacers to advance to the 1994 NBA Finals, but lose to the Houston Rockets in a hard-fought seven-game series.

+Vancouver Grizzlies (1995–1997)

-In 1995, Anthony was drafted in the expansion draft as the 1st pick (2nd overall) by the Vancouver Grizzlies, where he would be the full-time starter at point guard for two seasons.
-On January 5, 1996, Anthony scored a career-high 32 points during a 103-102 overtime win against the 76ers.
-After experiencing a journeyman end to his career, in which he played mostly off the bench for Seattle, Portland, Chicago and Milwaukee, he retired in 2002.
+In 1995, Anthony was drafted in the 1995 NBA expansion draft as the 1st pick (2nd overall) by the Vancouver Grizzlies, where he would be the full-time starter at point guard for two seasons.
+On January 5, 1996, Anthony scored a career-high 32 points during a 103–102 overtime win against the 76ers.